atk4/core/docs/factory.md

 ```
 $form->addButton('click me');
-// Adds a regular button with specified label, as expected
+// adds a regular button with specified label, as expected

 $form->addButton(['click me', 'red', 'icon' => 'book']);
-// Specify class of a button and also icon
+// specify class of a button and also icon

 $form->addButton(new MyButton('click me'));
-// Use an object specified instead of a button
+// use an object specified instead of a button
 ```

 A same logic can be applied to addField: